-Who wouldn’t love a dock be it small, large or a complex one with a lot of design innovation?
-A dock brings you closer to the nature and life around you and sets your building apart in design and style.
+Who wouldn’t love a dock be it small, large or a complex one with design innovations?
+A dock brings you closer to nature and life around you and sets your house apart in design and style.
 Today we will consider what it takes to build a dock and what steps you have to keep in mind when constructing your dock.

 Types of docks

 Before we get into the nitty-gritty of dock building and maintenance, what types exist out there?
 Are there options you should try?
 Let’s find out:

 This type of dock is anchored to your shoreline, and it is supported by floating units also called pontoons.
 This type of dock is the most popular and versatile with dock lovers.
 This is due to the easiness to buy the materials, install it, configure it, and in a nutshell, get it constructed.
 The floating dock comes in handy due to the flexible nature that allows you to remove and reconstruct it.
 However, the floating dock has its draw backs.
 One of this is the lack of stability which is a crucial feature of it.
 A lot of people got uncomfortable and scared at the idea of walking on a floating dock because its movement is dependent on the waves and footstep.
 This isn’t the definition of stability though it is not tipsy.

 A floating dock has advancements made for areas where the surrounding water level is unstable.
 As the name implies, these docks are built on a floating watertight surface on which the wooden platform is built.
 The dock needs to be installed with an anchor to keep its direction if a storm hits.
 The floating dock is a low-cost option and requires little maintenance.
 The floating dock also has several advantages as it is effortless to repair and can be taken out of the water if significant maintenance and repairs are needed.